ABOUT

 released The Ufology Tarot with Miguel Romero, Greg Bishop, Susan Demeter, and David Metcalfe, a magical art project celebrating the discipline's prominent thinkers.
 Joshua provided several card descriptions and served as editor and layout designer for the accompanying art book

-2024 will also see Joshua teaching a course on the near-death experience as part of the Kosmos Institute's spring 2024-2025 Mastery Series - "Breaking Through to the Other Side: Emergent Narratives of Transcendent Gnosis."
+In 2024, Joshua was invited to teach a course on the near-death experience as part of the Kosmos Institute's spring 2024-2025 Mastery Series - "Breaking Through to the Other Side: Emergent Narratives of Transcendent Gnosis.

 MUSIC